sathishkumarsk1993/caplog.txt/README.md

 * Each date must be preceded by exactly two blank lines.
 * Each entry must be preceded by exactly one blank line.
 * Entry message cannot be empty.
-It cannot contain a blank line.
+It also cannot contain a blank line within it.

 ## Structure